-We had an interesting discussion about using words as both nouns and adjectives.
-Some of the nouns are minerals – diamond and gold.
+As we read, we had an interesting discussion about using words as both nouns and adjectives.
+Some of the nouns are minerals—diamond and gold.
 Those can also be describing words, words that describe types of tools.
 I specified that those words would be referencing the minerals, not describing the tools.
 He glued them in the noun category.

 He completed half of the noun and adjective sort, leaving 24 of each for another day.